 Send résumé to: Assistant P.O.
-Box 1381 Martin, KY 41649

-The Floyd County and Prestonsburg Housing Authority Voucher Program has a part-time

-has a part-time

-Clerical position available

-General requirements for this position

-are a High School diploma or equivalent,

-at least three years office experience, including basic computer skills, ability to

-work with confidential information, and

-work well with the public.
-Applicants must

-have a valid Kentucky Driver's License.
+Box 1381 Martin, KY 41649 The Floyd County and Prestonsburg Housing Authority Voucher Program has a part-time clerical position available General requirements for this position are a High School diploma or equivalent, at least three years office experience, including basic computer skills, ability to work with confidential information, and work well with the public.
+Applicants must have a valid Kentucky Driver's License.
 Pay commensurate with experience.

-Pay commensurate with experience.
 Applications will be accepted at the Housing Choice Voucher Program office at: 36 Blaine Hall Street, Apt.
-37, Pre-stonsburg, KY, between the hours of 8:30 a.m. to 3:30 p.m., Mondy, Tuesday, Thursday, and Friday, Wednesday, 8:30 a.m. to 12:00 p.m.
+37, Prestonsburg, KY, between the hours of 8:30 a.m. to 3:30 p.m., Mondy, Tuesday, Thursday, and Friday.
+Wednesday, 8:30 a.m. to 12:00 p.m.
 The Floyd County and Prestonsburg Housing Authorities are an equal opportunity employer.

-drugs.
-Contact a community coalition and find out what your group can do www.helpyourcommunity.org
+They help community groups organize resources and fight to keep kids away from drugs.
+Contact a community coalition and find out what your group can do.

+www.helpyourcommunity.org or 1-877-KIDS-313

 YOU GET MORE WHEN YOU GET TOGETHER

-Office of National Brug Coetial Policy
+Office of National Days Control Policy